 How to Apply for an Insurance Exception For Type 1 Diabetes Issues

 In a perfect world, we would never have to worry about whether a prescription medicine or treatment we rely on is included in our insurance coverage.
 In reality, however, there are times when your insurance company may not include your insulin, preferred insulin pump, continuous glucose monitor (CGM) or other treatments.
 That does not mean, however, that you should give up on the idea of these eventually being covered.
 In this section, we’ll provide information on how to make requests (called exception requests) of your health insurance company to cover these products.
 We have also provided some sample letters to help get you started.
-There are no guarantees, but many people with type 1 diabetes (T1D) have been successfully granted exceptions that allow them access to their preferred treatment.
+There are no guarantees, but many people with type 1 diabetes (T1D) have been successfully granted exceptions that allow them access to their preferred or needed treatment.

 In this section we’ll discuss